Reloaded-Project/Reloaded.Hooks-rs/docs/contributing.md

 # Contribution Guidelines

+!! tip "The wiki provides details on internals of the library.
+They may help you when contributing 😉."

 First off, thank you for considering contributing to reloaded-hooks.

 If your contribution is not straightforward, please first discuss the change you